martywallace/tempest/README.md

 # Tempest v2.

 Yet another minimal PHP framework by [Marty Wallace](http://martywallace.com).
-Tempest provides a foundation on which you can define services, models and controllers.
+Tempest provides a foundation on which you can define services and make use of basic routing.

 A very rough overview of the architecture: